ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-broadcast-to-periscope.md

 There are no scheduled live broadcasts available on Periscope.
 Once you have your settings to your liking, click <samp class="blue">Go Live</samp> to start your broadcast immediately.

-## View Viewer Comments and Reactions
+## View Viewer Comments and Hearts

-During broadcasts, any comments or reactions your audience makes on your live broadcast will be displayed in the Comments and Reactions window.
+During broadcasts, any comments or hearts your audience makes on your live broadcast will be displayed in the Comments and Reactions window.
 Additionally, at the top of the Main Window we'll display a live count of viewers, visible only to you.

 ## Display Comments on Your Broadcast